openbmc/bmcweb/DBUS_USAGE.md

   verified that _all_ OpenBMC implementers of the interface support that property.
-- If an implementation presents a property that doesn't match the type specified by the interface at any version, it shall be repored as a 500 error.
+- If an implementation presents a property that doesn't match the type specified by the interface at any version, it shall be reported as a 500 error.
 - If the DBus interface definition has an "unknown" or "unspecified" value, detecting these will omit the property from the Redfish tree, in line with the Redfish specification.